TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 60/Psalms 60.3.md

 ---

-Thou hast showed thy people hard things: Thou hast made us to drink the wine of staggering.
+You have shown your people hard things.
+You have made us drink the wine that makes us stagger.